MicrosoftDocs/cpp-docs/docs/standard-library/vector-class.md

 //////////////////////////////////////////////////////////////////////

 // The debugger cannot handle symbols more than 255 characters long.
-// STL often creates symbols longer than that.
+// The C++ Standard Library often creates symbols longer than that.
 // The warning can be disabled:
 //#pragma warning(disable:4786)